 While you can use everything from Signal free of charge, the Signal Technology Foundation is an independent 501c3 nonprofit.
 They are committed to developing open source privacy technology that is desperately needed in this world of endless surveillance.
 You can make a contribution to the organization by visiting this page, and following the directions you find there.

-Conclusion: Consider using Signal in 2021
+Conclusion: Consider using Signal today

 Signal is clearly one of the leading secure messaging apps available today.
 While some people dislike the requirement to register with a phone number, the design of the whole system is such that it is hard to see this as a major problem.
 I have no qualms about recommending Signal to anyone investigating encrypted messaging services for personal use.